Midland and Great Northern Joint Railway: The Norfolk and Suffolk Joint Railway

-The M&GNJR Bill for the curve at Yarmouth passed in Parliament on 6 August 1897, and the establishment of the Norfolk and Suffolk Joint Railway was enacted on 25 July 1898.
+The Midland and Great Northern Joint Railway Bill for the curve at Yarmouth passed in Parliament on 6 August 1897, becoming the Midland and Great Northern Railways Joint Committee Act 1897 (60 & 61 Vict. c. clxxxii) and the establishment of the Norfolk and Suffolk Joint Railway (N&SJR) was enacted by the Great Eastern Railway and Midland and Great Northern Railways Joint Committee Act 1898 (61 & 62 Vict. c. cxx) on 25 July 1898.
 The Lowestoft line opened on 13 July 1903.